Home » Horror Movies

 • Sheridan Passell said

 Yes, fingers crossed for ‘World War Z’, has such potential.
-You kinda get two ‘Insidious’ sequels this year with ‘Chapter 2′ and the very similar-sounding ‘The Conjuring’ from the same director.
-I’m a bit surprised by the dark route Daniel Radcliffe has taken post-Potter, I guess he did a few conventional dramas in between Potters and they bombed, so it makes sense.
-The Potter series got progressively darker and when it finished he’s just kept going.
+You kinda get two ‘Insidious’ sequels this year with ‘Chapter 2’ and the very similar-sounding ‘The Conjuring’ from the same director.
+I’m a bit surprised by the dark route Daniel Radcliffe has taken post-Potter.
+That series got progressively darker, and when it finished he just kept going.

 • Kramer said